dot-legal/reference/docs/interpretation-reference.md

    3. Drafting standards
       1. Document
       2. Party
+         1. Always assume more than 2 parties, addressed as all parties
 7. Best Practices
    <!-- Entirely missing -->
    1. Git
+      1. Each clause/provision should, as much as possible, be committed individually for detailed descriptions.
+Longer notes should be placed and deleted in the docs section.
    2. Backups
       1. Though GitHub is a reliable secondary store of Project Breeze materials, users with important legal documents should take advantage of the many tools available on GitHub to backup Packages from time to time (including downloading, cloning and forking).
    3. General formatting
       1. Underlining is the preferred styling to make text conspicuous when required.
+Use of all capitalized text is highly discouraged.